thelia-modules/PayPal/README.md

 Don't forget to do some fake orders in sandbox mode ( check "Active sandbox mode" box in tab Configure sandbox in the configuration page, and save ).

-## III) Integration

-There is an integration example in the directory <module path>/templates/frontOffice/deufault You must do a page containing a internal error message called gotopaypalfail.html and a order cancel page called ordercanacled.html